Psychiatric Drugs Awareness

 College accreditation: International Association for Distance Learning.

-professional development purposes and by ACCPH (see
+Course approved by ACCPH (see

-links in left-hand column).
+link in left-hand column).

 recommended period of study: approx.

 months or less.
 Continuous enrolment.
 No time limit.

 Textbook study.
 Written assignments based on

 the set textbook.
 Assignment questions are issued by email and

 students return their written work by email.
 Grades and feedback are issued by

 disorders, the risks versus benefits of the

 medication, and how patients cope with different